 So, there are 2 levels of inclusions at Plantation homes, in this section, we will dissect the inclusions to give you a clear perspective of what you will get for your money.

 I want to start off with the items that are not included in either of the 2 inclusions:

 - Driveway (industry cost is ~$100/m2) so allow between $6,000-$10,000 depending on how much is required

 - Floor covering (industry cost for basic floor covering is ~$65/m2 on a 300m2 highest house there is approx. 227m2 floor covering) overall cost of ~$14,800.
 Keep in mind if you are looking to have hardwood timber floors then be prepared to pay >$200/m2

 - No window covering, this is certainly a section of your home you can spend a lot of money depending on what you want.

-- At a base level you will only be provided with a M Class slab
+- At a base level, you will only be provided with an M Class slab

-- No fly or security screens to any windows
+- No fly or security screens on any windows

 - No Air-conditioning

 Well if all the above things are not included what do you get for the advertised price?